danielcorin/blog/content/posts/2023/language-model-schema-and-object-gen.md

 I spent the week hacking on a language model use case for structured data generation.
 It turns out the structured data we hoped to generate didn't have a well-defined schema.
 For the language model to have any chance of success, it felt important to construct a schema definition as guide for the structure of the output.
-However, manually extracting a schema definition for a complex object can tedious.
+However, manually extracting a schema definition for a complex object can be tedious.
 We were able to use the language model for this task.

 ## Using a language model to extract a JSON Schema by example